openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

    uDMA Camera Block Diagram

-Dual-clock(DC) TX and RX FIFO
+Dual-clock(DC) RX FIFO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The uDMA core operates using the system clock, while the uDMA UART operates using both the system clock and the peripheral clock.
-To ensure the uDMA UART and core are properly synchronized, dual-clock FIFOs are used in the uDMA UART.
+The uDMA core operates using the system clock, while the uDMA Camera operates using both the system clock and the peripheral clock.
+To ensure the uDMA UART and core are properly synchronized, dual-clock FIFOs are used in the uDMA Camera.
-These are 4-depth FIFOs and can store 8-bit wide data.
+These are 8-depth FIFOs and can store 16-bit wide data.
 It is implemented using circular FIFO.

 Below diagram shows the interfaces of DC FIFO: